-If you’re looking to skip the countless hours it takes to learn a new language, you’re in luck.
+If you’re wondering how to learn ASL quickly, we’re here to help.
 While in most cases, learning a new language does take a lot of work and time on your behalf, there are strategies you can use to expedite your time to fluency.
+Our guide on how to learn ASL fast includes all the top tips and tricks for mastering this language.
+Follow our advice, practice daily, and you will be fluent before you know it!

 Tips to Help You Learn ASL Fast

-You need a teacher to teach you, to explain the rules, to help you overcome roadblocks, give you feedback, and correct your mistakes.
+You need a teacher to teach you, explain the rules, help you overcome roadblocks, give you feedback, and correct your mistakes.

 For those who want to learn ASL fast, it’s also best to learn on an individual, one-on-one basis.
 Many places offer group classes, and yes, they are great for practice – but that’s all, just for practice.
 You cannot get the same 1-on-1 attention and focus that you can receive from having a teacher or a tutor.
 The easiest place to find a teacher is online (websites like TakeLessons are perfect for this).
 Some people might prefer to look for classes in person as well, which can be helpful too.